Examples

 There are various examples of CLEO, with different build configurations, domains, microphysics, coupling, and super-droplet motion etc. They can be found in the CLEO/examples directory.
 If you would like to a copy of the reference solutions please contact us.

 Each example can be run by building CLEO, compiling the relevant executable, and then running the example’s Python script.
-There are bash scripts to help you do all this on DKRZ’s Levante HPC.
-The following instructions are intended to guide you through running each example using their bash script.
+There are bash scripts to help you to do all this relatively smoothly on DKRZ’s Levante HPC.

-Please Note: the bash script for most of the examples chooses a build configuration which uses GPUs.
+Please Note: the bash script for some of the examples chooses a build configuration which uses GPUs.
 To execute these scripts you will therefore need to be on a node in the GPU partition of Levante (see here for documentation on Levante’s partitions), or change the build configuration.

 Configure the Bash Scripts